Great Recession in the United States: Severity

 The vast majority of economic historians believe the Great Recession was the second worst contraction in US history, after the Great Depression.
-Some economists, including Ben Bernanke, have argued that the financial crisis precipitating the Great Recession was arguably more severe than the financial crisis that preceded the Great Depression, and that a depression was only avoided due to decisive policy actions taken by the Federal Reserve and federal government.
+Some economists, including Ben Bernanke, have argued that the 2008 financial crisis was arguably more severe than the financial crisis that preceded the Great Depression, and that a depression was only avoided due to decisive policy actions taken by the Federal Reserve and federal government.